Animal welfare at Waitrose

 At Waitrose, we believe that animal welfare and good business go hand in hand; this is not just because our customers expect and rely on us to be doing the right thing.
 Rearing livestock well and ensuring that high welfare standards apply throughout the animal’s life are vital to ensuring the quality of the meat we sell.
-So, we work closely with our UK farmers to ensure that all the livestock that provide the meat, eggs, milk and other livestock products we sell are reared to the very highest welfare standards.
+So, we work closely with our UK farmers to ensure that all the livestock that provide the meat, poultry, eggs, milk and fish products we sell are reared to the very highest welfare standards.

 The five freedoms form the core of our animal welfare standards but we are always looking at ways of developing and improving these: